-There are mobile apps for Android, iOS, Windows Phone and Blackberry; a beta web-based player for browser-bound users; and dedicated desktop apps for Windows, Mac and Linux.
+There are official Spotify apps for Android, iOS, Windows Phone and Blackberry; a web-based player for Chromebook users; and dedicated desktop clients for Windows, Mac and — hurrah! — Linux.

-It’s the last one of these that this guide will show you how to install.
+It’s the latter of these choices that this guide will show you how to install.

 Click ‘Add’ and paste the following the entry field of the box that appears:

 Click ‘Add Source’ to confirm the change, then close Software Sources.

 You can achieve the same thing using the command line:

 sudo add-apt-repository "deb http://repository.spotify.com stable non-free"

 Add the Spotify Repository Key

 With the repo added the next step is to add the repository key.
 This allows Ubuntu, Linux Mint and other distros to verify that packages installed from this repository are made by who they say they are.

 Open a new Terminal window, paste the following command, and hit return/enter: